victormeoww/heriran67/content/posts-en/2024-07-08-man-won-election.md

 Maybe that's the only honest thing left in this country.
 The sea.
 The mountains.
 The things that existed before the revolution and will exist after whatever comes next.

 I want to believe him.
 I want to believe that something can change.
-But I have been a girl in Iran for seventeen years, and I have learned that hope is a kind of currency here—and we spend it faster than we earn it.
+But I have been a girl in Iran for sixteen years, and I have learned that hope is a kind of currency here—and we spend it faster than we earn it.

 I'll wait.
 I'll watch.